qcode-software/qcode-tcl/doc/setting-up.md

 * * *

 This guide will demonstrate how to use the qcode-tcl library with Naviserver to handle incoming requests, perform validation of user input, and perform user authentication.
+Create a new file called `zz.tcl` for this.

 ### Naviserver Initialization
 Firstly, we'll need to register filters and procs and ensure that the anonymous session has been created.
 There are a few filters provided by the library and here we will use three of them: